sopra-fs22-group-36/screw-your-neighbor-server/README.md

 ### PlantUML
 ![plant](./doc/img/plant_uml.png)

-We used the PlantUML plain text language to create our UML diagrams.
+UML diagrams were created with PlantUML plain text language.

 ### Git, Github
-The versioning of our source code and other files was maintained by Git ont the GitHub platform.
+The versioning of the source code and other files was maintained by Git ont the GitHub platform.
-We used the GitHubs Actions feature for automated build, test and deployment of the software.
+The GitHubs Actions feature was used for automated build, test and deployment of the software.

 ## High-level components
 ### Database
-We persisted all the entities used for the game.
-We decided to do so, because Spring Data REST offered various possibilities to implement validations and side effects in an easy way.
+All entities used for the game are persisted during a running game.
+The main reason is that Spring Data REST offers various possibilities to implement validations and side effects in an easy way.
 - Bean validation (uniqueness, not null, format etc.)
 - Ensure referential integrity
 - Locking data for updates (ensure consistency)